jamty1/a-project/README.md

 This is a proof-of-concept deployment to deploy an MLflow server in AWS using EC2, RDS, and S3.

 The project uses Docker to containerize the MLflow application and run it on an EC2 instance.
 The Docker image being used is defined in the provided Dockerfile and is uploaded to Dockerhub under `jamesty2114/mlflow`.
+The container opens port 5000 to port 80 of the instance to allow communication from the MLflow application to the public internet.

 The MLflow server uses a MySQL RDS database with two Availability Zones (minimum required) which will store all the metrics, parameters, notes, etc., and the S3 bucket to store images, models, etc.